batteries-included/batteries-included/static/src/content/technical_design/major_parts_install.md

   kubernetes cluster and might be used in Home or Control Server.
 Things like HTTP clients, Default configs, Ecto schemas,
 - `common_core/resources` is the code for templatizing the desired resource state in Kubernetes.
-So this contains the code that says current databse settings have an image version at `Foo,` create a Pod with image `Foo.`
+So this contains the code that says current database settings have an image version at `Foo,` create a Pod with image `Foo.`